Derja Association

-Derija Association (جمعية دارجة in Arabic; Association Derja in French) is a group that advocates for the use of Tunisian Arabic (also known as 'common') as a written language.
+Derija Association (جمعية دارجة in Arabic; Association Derja in French) is a group that advocates for the use of Tunisian Arabic (also known as derja 'common') as a written language.
 It argues for an expanded public role for the vernacular language as an authentic expression of Tunisian identity and culture.
 It holds an annual conference and awards prizes for literature written in Tunisian.

 Activities

 The Derja Association holds an annual conference, scheduled to coincide with International Mother Language Day. with guest speakers who present about Tunisian language.
 Association president, Ramzi Cherif, has described the purpose of these conferences as "raising the value and recognition of Tunisian" as well as developing it into an "independent" language.

 A particular focus of the association is advancing the status of Tunisian as a written language.
 To this end, the association maintains a library of materials written in Tunisian Arabic and offers downloadable keyboards (in Arabic letters and Latin letters) on its website.
 It also advocates for the adoption of Tunisian as an official language in Tunisia, second to Standard Arabic.